luis-mueller/towards-principled-gts/README.md

 ```bash
 python molecular-regression/[zinc|alchemy|qm9].py root=/path/to/data/root
 ```
 respectively, where `/path/to/data/root` specifies the path to your data folder.
 This folder will be created if it does not exist.
+Add `rrwp=True` to use the RRWP encodings.

 ## Timing
 > You may skip this first step if you just want to reproduce the timing figure in the paper